PoisotLab/ms_metaweb_transfer/manuscript.md

 situations where minimal knowledge about interactions within a species pool is known, are capable of producing a plausible metaweb could be the catalyst for significant breakthroughs in our ability to start thinking about species interactions networks over large and contiguous spatial scales.
-The relevance of being able to predict networks also transcends a purely network-specific focus and is also relevant when it comes to broader ecological concerns such as **Thinking disease ecology but maybe there are others?**

 Here, we present a general method for the transfer learning of network representations, relying on the similarities of species in a biologically relevant proxy space.
 Transfer learning is a machine learning methodology that uses the knowledge gained from solving one problem and applying it to a related problem [@Torrey2010TraLea].
-In this instance; for the prediction of species interactions based on knowledge extracted from another species pool for which interactions are known.
+In this instance, we solve the problem of predicting trophic interactions between species, based on knowledge extracted from another species pool for which interactions are known, using phylogenetic structure as a medium for transfer.
 This allows us to construct a *probabilistic* metaweb for a community for which we have *no* prior interaction data for that location.
+Our methodology is outlined in @fig:concept, where we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020TetEu;
-Our methodology is outlined in @fig:concept; where we provide an illustration based on learning an embedding of a metaweb of trophic interactions for European mammals [known interactions; @Maiorano2020TetEu; @Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [@Upham2019InfMam], infer this representation for the pool of mammals in Canada (interactions are treated as unknown in this instance).
+@Maiorano2020DatTet], and based on phylogenetic relationships between mammals globally [@Upham2019InfMam], infer this representation for the pool of mammals in Canada (interactions are treated as unknown in this instance).

 ![Overview of the phylogenetic transfer learning of species interactions networks.
 Starting from an initial network, we learn its representation through